 - Search For Opportunities To Be Open With Someone

-This doesn't mean that you have to tell your entire story with random passerby.
+This doesn't mean that you must tell your entire story with every random passerby.
 All it means is that you should be ready to be emotionally open with people you care about when the time is right.
 Let's say, for example, that your friend recently lost a relative that they were close with.
 Don't shy away from this situation because it scares you.
 Let your friend know that you are there for them and share a similar experience with them if you think it will help.
 This kind of depth and intimacy creates long-lasting relationships that weather even the toughest of storms.

 - Bring Your Barriers Down

 Intimacy can be scary for certain people, especially if they've been let down by other people in the past.
-Although this may take some counseling to do, try to bring your barriers down when people invite you into their lives.
+Although this may take some counseling to do, try to bring your own barriers down when people invite you into their lives.
 If you always shrug off people's attempts to be intimate with you, you will never be able to start relationships that are meaningful.
 In order for people to care about you and want to have a relationship with you, you have to let them in.